grrr-amsterdam/s3-image-scaler/README.md

 - `SERVERLESS_ROLE`: the role assumed by the Lambda function.
 - `SERVICE_NAME`: the name of the Lambda function, defaults to "imageScaler".

+The following environment variables are optional:

+- `QUALITY`: the format option quality setting for all image types. (integer: 1-100)

 ##### Defining SERVERLESS_ROLE

 Create a role which Lambda functions are allowed to assume.
 Add the following trust relationship: